FACT, Rashtriya Chemicals, Chambal Fertilisers, GNFC, Deepak Fertilisers shares jump; here's why - BusinessToday

-Shares of Fertilisers and Chemicals Travancore Ltd (FACT), Rashtriya Chemicals and Fertilisers Ltd (RCF), Chambal Fertilisers & Chemicals Ltd, Gujarat State Fertilisers & Chemicals Ltd (GSFC), Gujarat Narmada Valley Fertilisers & Chemicals Ltd (GNFC) and Deepak Fertilisers & Petrochemicals Corporation Ltd moved higher in Tuesday's trade.
+Shares of Fertilisers and Chemicals Travancore Ltd (FACT), Rashtriya Chemicals and Fertilisers Ltd (RCF), Chambal Fertilisers & Chemicals Ltd, Gujarat State Fertilisers & Chemicals Ltd (GSFC), Gujarat Narmada Valley Fertilisers & Chemicals Ltd (GNFC) and Deepak Fertilisers & Petrochemicals Corporation Ltd surged as much as 18.31 per cent in Tuesday's afternoon trading session.

 The surge came after the government issued the Natural Gas Regulation Order, 2026.
-As per the order, the natural gas supply to fertiliser plants will be capped at around 65 per cent of the last six-month average.
+As per the order, natural gas supplies to fertiliser plants will be maintained at 70 per cent of their six-month average consumption.
 The order also specified that the gas supplied to these units must be used only for the production of fertilisers and not for any other purpose.

 Natural gas is a crucial input for fertiliser companies as a large portion of it is used as feedstock in the production of ammonia, a key raw material required for manufacturing urea.